 Due to this, I also find it more crowded closer to Belmont with lessons going on.
 As a result, you are more likely to find an empty beach break in the stretch between South Mission Jetty and Belmont Park.

-In this section, find other breaks nearby to surfing Mission Beach.
+In this section, find other waves nearby to the main Mission Beach surf breaks.

 Closest to the South in Order:

 Outside of surfing Mission Beach, there is plenty to do in the surrounding area.
 For starters, Mission Beach boardwalk is famous in San Diego.
 The boardwalk runs all the way from Mission to Pacific Beach.
 It’s great for skateboarding, biking, running and walking.
 Be on the lookout for locally famous roller skater Slo-Mo!